James Sands

-James Hoban Sands (born July 6, 2000) is an American professional soccer player who plays as a center-back or defensive midfielder for Major League Soccer club New York City FC.
-He became NYCFC's first ever homegrown player in July 2017.
+James Hoban Sands (born July 6, 2000) is an American professional soccer player who plays as a center-back or defensive midfielder for Bundesliga club FC St. Pauli, on loan from Major League Soccer side New York City FC, and United States national team.
+He became NYCFC's first homegrown player in July 2017.

 Youth career

-Sands joined New York Soccer Club, an affiliate team of New York City FC, at the age of 10.
-In 2015, he joined New York City after the inception of the Under-16 Academy side, alongside his twin brother, Will Sands.
-Sands credits English coach Chris Leaver as his most influential and important mentor of his youth career.
+Sands joined New York Soccer Club, an affiliate of New York City FC, at age 10.
+In 2015, he joined New York City after the inception of the Under-16 academy side, alongside his twin brother Will Sands.

 Club career

 New York City

 In January 2017, Sands became the first Academy player to be included in the New York City FC roster for pre-season.
 On June 27, 2017, he signed his first professional contract to begin on July 1.
 The deal made him the club's first ever homegrown player.
 Sands made his professional debut on September 16, 2017, coming on as a substitute for Andrea Pirlo in a 1–1 draw against Colorado Rapids.

-In 2019, Sands became a regular starter for NYCFC, first as a defensive midfielder, and then as the central defender in a three-man back line once the Pigeons switched formations.
+In 2019, Sands became a regular starter for NYCFC, first as a defensive midfielder, and then as the central defender in a three-man back line once New York City FC switched formations.

 In 2021, he started in MLS Cup 2021, in which New York City FC defeated the Portland Timbers in a penalty shootout to win their first ever MLS Cup.

-Louisville City
+Louisville City (loan)

 In 2018, Sands joined Louisville City in the second-division USL on a short-term loan from August 15 through September 1.
 Sands worked in Louisville under John Hackworth, who had previously coached Sands with the United States U17 team.

-Rangers
+Rangers (loan)

 On January 5, 2022, Sands joined Scottish Premiership side Rangers on an initial 18-month loan deal with an option to buy.
 On January 18, he made his Rangers debut during a 1–1 draw with Aberdeen.
 He made a substitute appearance in the 2022 UEFA Europa League final in which Rangers lost to Eintracht Frankfurt in a penalty shootout.
 On March 1, 2023, his loan was terminated and he returned to New York City FC.

+FC St. Pauli (loan)

+On January 1, 2025, Sands signed for Bundesliga club FC St. Pauli on loan until the end of the 2024–25 season.
+In May 2025, St. Pauli announced that Sands' loan was extended to the 2025–26 season.